-As a result of implementing the standard, the balance of assets and liabilities in the balance sheet as at January 1, 2019, increased by 1,625 thousand dollars.
-The main effects on the statement of income for the first quarter of 2019 are a decrease in lease expenses in the amount of 110 thousand dollars and an increase in depreciation expenses and financing expenses in the amount of 100 thousand dollars and 18 thousand dollars, respectively.
-The cash flow from operating activities for the first quarter of 2019 increased by a sum of 118 thousand dollars and the cash flow from financing activities decreased by a sum of 110 thousand dollars.
+The main effects on the statement of income for the three-month period ended June 30, 2019 are a decrease in lease expenses in the amount of 112 thousand dollars and an increase in depreciation expenses and financing expenses in the amount of 102 thousand dollars and 19 thousand dollars, respectively.

-The range of nominal discount rates used to measure the liabilities for a lease ranges from 3% to 5%.
+The cash flow from operating activities for the six-month and three-month periods ended June 30, 2019 increased by a sum of 240 thousand dollars and 121 thousand dollars respectively.
+The cash flow from financing activities for the six-month and three-month periods ended June 30, 2019 decreased by a sum of 221 thousand dollars and 111 thousand dollars respectively.
+The range of nominal discount rates used to measure the liabilities for a lease is 3% to 5%.